Concave cutter for bonsai

 What should be considered when using concave bonsai pliers ?

-- Always cut the bonsai lengthways to the trunk or branch with concave cutters, not across.
+- Always cut lengthways to the trunk or branch with concave cutters, not across.
 Less sap tracts are injured and the wound then grows together much faster and, above all, better.

 - Do not cut branches that are too strong after making a purchase.
 Especially with the small bonsai pliers, the cutting edges can be bent open with excessive use of force.
 Try "to get a feel for your concave bonsai cutter".
 A feeling for which branch is manageable for which concave bonsai pliers.